 - we use only SSL connections.

-- we open only ports 443 and 22 for the inbound traffic.
+- we open only port 443 for inbound traffic.

-- we terminate SSL connection on the last element of the perimeter protection infrastructure: load balancer.
+- we terminate SSL connections on the last element of the perimeter protection infrastructure: the load balancer.

-- for inbound and outbound emails we use trusted enterprise-level third party service with manually configured spam filters.
+- for inbound and outbound emails, we use a trusted enterprise-level third-party service, with manually-configured spam filters.

 Authentication and Access Control